Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-07-13-TextBlocks.md

 }
 ```

-Following is Intellij idea screen shot for above code.
+Following is the Intellij idea screenshot for the above code.
 ![SS](../img/posts/printInitialCharacterPositionDecidedByEndDelimiter.png)

 In the following output of the third example.
 We can see spaces at the end of the line are removed.
-Moving end delimiter 4 spaces to left adds 4 spaces in all the lines.
+Moving the end delimiter 4 spaces to left adds 4 spaces in all the lines.

 ```
 |    First line of test block